 The core of the four desires

 Because of conditioned thinking, we often make decisions that are not wholesome for our authentic being.
 We may be scared to go into a relationship because of experience, and we do not want to get hurt.
 All this, even thus, maybe our deepest desire is a relationship.
-You want something, but deep down, you have a fear, so it is likely to divert you from your aim.
-The first step is to become aware of what are our deep-down fears, and what are your strong desires?
+You want something, but deep down, you fear, so it is likely to divert you from your aim.
+The first step is to become aware of what are our deep-down fears, and what are our strong desires?

 We start to reflect upon the question: What is what we really would like to happen in our lives?
 What is the most positive desire?
 Is it constructive?
 We have to dig very deep in this reflection as there are so many possible inputs from the past that divert us to take a right or wholesome decision.

 So, what are the four desires or "Puruṣārtha"?

 Purusha means "soul", "Self, Consciousness, and Universal principle".